 This errata listing prepared by Steven C. Kettler.

-A Resolution That Tolle Lege Press and White Hall Press of Chicago Complete the Limited Modernization of the 1599 GENEVA BIBLE Begun in 2004 and of all Spin-off Publications (August 15, 2014, revised September 7, 2015, revised December 21, 2015)
+A Resolution That Tolle Lege Press and White Hall Press of Chicago Complete the Limited Modernization of the 1599 GENEVA BIBLE Begun in 2004 and all of its Spin-off Publications (August 15, 2014, revised September 7, 2015)